Hydriuk/CustomInventorySize/README.md

 - `Clothing equipped` : Check the player's group and update the equipped clothes size accordingly to the configuration

 - `Player revived` : Check the player's group and update all clothes size accordingly to the configuration

+- `Opened storage` : Check the player's group and update storage size accordingly to the configuration

 ## Notes